dkbalachandar/cascading-examples3/README.md

-This is a simple program to remove the duplicate numbers in a text file using Cascading Api.
+This is a java program to read the text file and convert the senencece from lower case to uppercase using Cascading Api.

 To run this program, follow the below steps,